VirtusLab/scala-cli/website/docs/commands/basics.md

 ## Input formats

-The `scala-cli` CLI commands accept input in a number of ways, most notably:
+The Scala CLI commands accept input in a number of ways, most notably:

 - as source files
 - as one or several directories that contain source files